wavefrontHQ/docs/pages/doc/charts.md

 A **Markdown** chart allows you to provide in-depth text descriptions of a dashboard and individual charts.
 In addition to Markdown formatted text, you can use links, images hosted outside Wavefront, and [dashboard variables](dashboards_variables.html).
 You can refer to the value of a dashboard variable with the query variable syntax **${var_name}** and the label of the variable using **%{var_name}**.
 Using a label instead of the variable value could be useful for list variables that might show the dropdown labels such as: Any, 1 Year, 3 Years which could map to opaque values such as -1, 1, 3.

-The [introductory dashboards](dashboards_getting_started.html) contain many examples of Markdown charts.
+The [Getting Started Dashboards](dashboards_getting_started.html) contain many examples of Markdown charts.

 ### General